ashleyd480/calculator-basic-replica/readme.md

 # Intro

 This mini-project was completed late Feb 2024 as part of General Assembly's Bootcamp, at the the start of Week 3 in our course.
-The CSS section was pre-built out for us, and the focus of this project was using our knowledge of DOM manipulation and Javascript.
+The CSS section was pre-built out for us, and the focus of this project was using our knowledge of DOM manipulation and JavaScript.

 ---